 Medications, please provide us a list of any and all medications you are currently taking.
 Including birth control, anticoagulants/blood thinners, herbal supplements, vitamins, appetite suppressants/diet aids, or any over the counter medications.

 We ask that you bring at least one caregiver with you.
 We are conveniently located 6 miles from the General Wayne A. Downing Peoria International Airport.
-This is approximately 15 minute drive.
+This is approximately a 15 minute drive to our office and the hospital you will have surgery at.

 We kindly request that patients arrive one full day before their scheduled procedure to allow time for any delays.
 You will meet with Dr. Rammos in his office for an in-person consultation before your surgery.
 At this time, Dr. Rammos will again go over the procedure in detail as well as what to expect during recovery.
 He will also perform a physical examination and take pre-op photographs.